Substance Abuse and Addiction Treatment Resources in Queen’s Village

 Alcohol and Drug Rehab Centers in Queen’s Village, New York

 Living close to New York City provides an endless array of recovery choices.
 It can be intimidating trying to separate suitable quality facilities from the inappropriate or substandard clinics.
 There are three, primary types of treatment programs: residential, partial hospitalization and outpatient care.
 These three treatment types often share approaches to wellness.
-As a patient, you should expect a minimum of a monitored detoxification process, cognitive behavioral therapy (individual and group), and an emphasis and battle plan for your aftercare.
+As a patient, you should expect a minimum of a monitored detoxification process, cognitive behavioral therapy (individual and group), and an emphasis and plan for your aftercare.

 Residential Treatment Programs